liflab/beepbeep-3-book/pre-markdown/dictionary/README.md

 @palette FOL@ <!--\index{Exists@\texttt{Exists}} A-->A<!--/i--> `Function` that acts as an existential quantifier in first-order logic.
 It is represented as:

+{@img images/fol/Exists.png}{Exists}{.6}

+There also exists a variant that uses an auxiliary function to compute the set of values to quantify over.
+It is represented as:

 {@img images/fol/ExistsFunction.png}{ExistsFunction}{.6}

 #### `ExpandAsColumns`